NepharaLabs/Nephara_App/docs/README.md

 ## Overview

-**NecroraLabs** is an autonomous AI agent that handles **privacy-preserving payments** on your behalf using the x402 protocol.
-It enables you to access paid APIs, services, and digital resources without manual intervention—just tell Necrora what you need, and the agent handles the payment automatically through an Opus/ASCII-styled interface on top of the x402 grid.
+**NEPHARALabs** is an autonomous AI agent that handles **privacy-preserving payments** on your behalf using the x402 protocol.
+It enables you to access paid APIs, services, and digital resources without manual intervention—just tell NEPHARA what you need, and the agent handles the payment automatically through an Opus/ASCII-styled interface on top of the x402 grid.

-> Utility token: **$NECRORA** – used to pay for services and power the ecosystem.
+> Utility token: **$NEPHARA** – used to pay for services and power the ecosystem.

 ### Key Features